 Develop and maintain Counterparty Profiles and make such Profiles available to Pipeline Company on such terms and conditions, and subject to such limitations, as Enron may reasonably prescribe.

 Provide reasonable training to up to three of Pipeline Company’s employees who will be responsible for Pipeline Company’s access to and utilization of EnronOnline and the Transaction Services, in a manner reasonably sufficient to enable such employees to perform their duties to Pipeline Company in this regard.
-[ANY SPECIFIC AGREEMENTS AS TO TIME PERIOD OR CONTENT OF TRAINING, ETC.?]

-Enable Pipeline Company to post prices for up to three (3) Product Types and up to thirty (30) Products on EnronOnline, and provide Basic Maintenance, for the Basic Maintenance Fee in accordance with Schedule A, in connection therewith.
-Enable Pipeline Company, for an additional Bridge Setup Fee in accordance with Schedule A, [REQUIRES FURTHER EXPLANATION.]
+Enable Pipeline Company to post prices for up to three (3) Product Types and up to thirty (30) Products on EnronOnline, and provide Core Support, for the Core Support Fee in accordance with Schedule A, in connection therewith.

+Enable Pipeline Company, for any additional Supplemental Setup Fee in accordance with Schedule A, to post one (1) additional Product Types and up to ten (10) additional Products on EnronOnline (the “Supplemental Setup”) and provide Supplemental Support,Maintenance, for asn annual Supplemental Support Maintenance Fee in accordance with Schedule A, in connection therewith.

-Enron hereby grants to Pipeline Company a non-exclusive, non-transferable, limited license to use, possess, install and access during the term of this Agreement the Software, such license being solely for the purpose of Pipeline Company’s internal use to access and make use of the Services provided under this Agreement and such access being limited to authorized employees, subcontractors and on-site consultants (each of which shall be bound by the restrictions set forth in this Agreement) of Pipeline Company. [ IS IT FEASIBLE/DESIRABLE TO RESTRICT TO CERTAIN WORKSTATIONS OR SERVERS, CERTAIN NUMBER OF COPIES PLUS BACK-UPS, ETC.? ]
+Enron hereby grants to Pipeline Company a non-exclusive, non-transferable, limited license to use and access during the term of this Agreement the Software, such license being solely for the purpose of Pipeline Company’s internal use to access and make use of the Services provided under this Agreement and such access being limited to authorized employees, subcontractors and on-site consultants (each of which shall be bound by the restrictions set forth in this Agreement) of Pipeline CompanyNO

 As between Enron and Pipeline Company, Enron retains title to the Software and does not convey any proprietary interest therein to Pipeline Company other than the licenses as specified herein.
 Pipeline Company covenants and agrees not to, or to permit or assist others to, reverse engineer, translate, decompile, disassemble or otherwise derive source code from the Software or to modify or make any derivative works from the Software.
 Pipeline Company shall not make any such permitted copies without including all copyright and intellectual property rights notices contained in the original.
 Pipeline Company shall not take any actions inconsistent with the foregoing.